ahammond/hugo-cdk/docs/github-actions-setup.md

 ## Security Notes

-- Secrets are never exposed in logs
+- Variables are visible in logs but don't contain secrets (only resource IDs)
 - OIDC tokens are short-lived (15 minutes by default)
 - Role permissions are scoped to specific S3 bucket and CloudFront distribution
 - Only specified GitHub repos and branches can assume the role
+- No AWS credentials stored - authentication via OIDC